The CLEP Program allows students to earn credit for courses by examination.

 Candidates for the CLEP test are permitted registration into one test subject per test date, this is due to projected test duration, sometimes as long as three hours.

-There are two fees associate with CLEP, these are the UTEP Test Center fee ($15) and the College Board’s CLEP exam fee ($87).
+There are two fees associate with CLEP, these are the UTEP Test Office fee ($15) and the College Board’s CLEP exam fee ($87* - subject to change).
 These fees are processed through separate transactions.
 CLEP exams are free for military personnel – find out more!

 The two fees are: